 What causes pet obesity?

 Overeating and lack of exercise are the primary culprits behind pet obesity.
-A national survey has revealed that 41% of dogs and 32% of cats in Australia are either overweight or obese* – and most owners don’t even realise it until they visit the vet.
 Responsible pet parenting plays a crucial role in preventing weight gain, including avoiding extra and unhealthy treats and ensuring your pets gets regular exercise.

 Health risks for overweight pets